sandhyaparna/Data-Science/Modeling/Imbalanced Data Handling.md

 ### SMOTE
 * Synthetic data generation to increase the number of samples in the minority class.
 * First it finds the n-nearest neighbors in the minority class for each of the samples in the class .
 Then it draws a line between the the neighbors an generates random points on the lines.
+* In the below case 5 nearest neighbours close to x1 are identified and sysnthetic samples are generated on each of the lines between x1,x2; x1,x3; x1,x4; x1,x5; x1,x6
 ![](https://cdn-images-1.medium.com/max/800/1*6UFpLFl59O9e3e38ffTXJQ.png)